 I’m not going to scoff at this claim as it does work in theory.
-Certain pieces of software, streaming service subscriptions, and airline booking rates, are priced differently across the world.
-You can use a VPN to see what the differences are and it’s certainly worth the purchase if you can save big.
-However, you either have to be very very lucky or do a lot of trial and error to save thousands of dollars.
+Certain pieces of software, streaming service subscriptions, and airline booking rates are priced differently across the world.
+You can use a VPN to see the differences, and it’s certainly worth the purchase if you can save big.
+However, you either have to be very, very lucky or make a lot of trial and error to save thousands of dollars.

 There are undoubtedly some differences in prices.
 That difference will likely get covered in currency exchange rates, bank fees, and other transaction charges, though.
 Other restrictions might also come into play, like a website not allowing the use of a credit card that isn’t from a local bank.

 Granted, you may see significant savings in the long-term or if even you’re planning a long holiday.
 Even five to ten dollar savings on everything will eventually add up to a pretty good amount.
 That said, you might want to re-think things if saving a lot of money is the main advantage you’re looking for from a VPN service.